diorz38/docker-lampw/README.md

 ```

 ## Project layout
+### The webroot
-The website `http://localhost:8080` is mapped to '/var/www/' in the docker container.
+The url `http://localhost:8080` is mapped to '/var/www/' in the docker container.
 ```
 / (project root)
 /var/www/ (your folders and files live here)
 ```

+### The databases
+Database data is located on a separate volume for datapersistens.
+The databases will therefore not be lost when reinstalling or upgrading LAMPW.

 ## Administration
 ### webmin
-Docker-LAMPW comes pre-installed with Webmin available from `https://localhost:10000`.\
+Docker-LAMPW comes pre-installed with Webmin available at `https://localhost:10000`.\
 Login in with user **root** and password **pass**.\
 Local timezone is 'Europe/Stockholm'.
 You may change timezone in Webmin.

 ### PHPMyAdmin
-Docker-LAMPW comes pre-installed with phpMyAdmin available from `http://localhost:8000/phpmyadmin`.\
+Docker-LAMPW comes pre-installed with phpMyAdmin available at `http://localhost:8000/phpmyadmin`.\
 Login in with user **admin** and password **pass**.

 ## License